Frequently Asked Questions

 There are compelling humanitarian, civic, and economic reasons for welcoming refugees and immigrants to New England.

-Our region’s modest population growth, which is critical to the expansion of our economy, is fueled almost entirely by immigration.
+Our region’s modest population growth, which is critical to the expansion of our economy, depends almost entirely on immigration.
 Approximately 28% of Boston’s population is foreign-born, and both New Hampshire and Massachusetts are in desperate need of people to work in a broad variety of industries.
+Growing the region’s and the U.S. economy requires the U.S. to admit more immigrants and refugees.

 The growing diversity of our population is a great strength.
 New Americans embrace our values, are eager to contribute, and enrich local communities.
 With more refugees in the world than at any point in recent history, it is the responsibility of the United States, as a world leader, to welcome displaced people to our shores.
 If America does not lead during this crisis, who will?

-+ How does the Institute help refugees and immigrants?
++ How does the International Institute help refugees and immigrants?

 The Institute provides a five-point continuum of care to new Americans that includes: